SteveDoyle2/NASTRAN-95/um/bulk.md

 Description
 -----------
-The DPHASE card is used in conjunction with the RLOAD1 and RLOAD2 data cards to define the phase lead term é in the equation of the loading function.
+The DPHASE card is used in conjunction with the RLOAD1 and RLOAD2 data cards to define the phase lead term Ã© in the equation of the loading function.

 Format and Example
 ------------------